 Children are new to the new, brave world of dogs and "Landsharks."
 Many elders have seen little cruisers playing with dogs as they take water or food from a bowl.
-And of course, we have all seen the dog growl or bark in response.
-So our dog bite lawyers created this page to try and help solve the problem of dog bites and kids.
+And, of course, we have all seen the dog growl or bark in response.
+So our dog bite lawyers created this page to help solve dog bites and kids' problems.
 We will also address the issue of dangerous breeds, or "Landsharks."
-Last, we wanted to provide a guide for parents needing money for bites, scratches, and killings by dogs.
+Last, we wanted to guide parents needing money for bites, scratches, and killings by dogs.

 Table of Contents:

 - Dogs are Everywhere

 - 2/3 of Animal Attack Deaths are Children Under the Age of 10

 - Where there is Dog, an Attack can happen

 When looking at the statistics for dog bite attacks, they show that children are bitten by dogs more often than adults, and of course, there are reasons for this.

 Important: First on the list is.
 Generally, children have little to no fear of dogs.
 So this means every dog is cute, every dog is approachable, and every dog is friendly.
 At least, this is the way most children think.
 There are friendly dogs, of course.

 So now imagine a docile Golden Retriever that loves to play with kids.
 But then again, this particular dog could be sick with rabies, have been mistreated by its owners, or chased by kids in the neighborhood.
 So yes, maybe Fido seems like a sweet and well-behaved animal.
 But this may not even be true.